-Coronavirus-hit cruise ship hopes to dock in France
+Coronavirus-hit Italian cruise ship to dock in south of France

-MARSEILLE, France (Reuters) - An Italian cruise ship which earlier in its voyage disembarked two passengers who later tested positive for coronavirus hoped to dock in Marseille, France, but was still awaiting approval, port authorities said on Wednesday.
+MARSEILLE, France (Reuters) - An Italian cruise ship that earlier in its voyage disembarked two passengers who later tested positive for coronavirus has been authorized to dock in Marseille in the south of France, a port authorities spokesman said on Wednesday.

 The Costa Luminosa, which left Fort Lauderdale, Florida, on March 5 on a cruise destined for Venice, Italy, made a first stop in Puerto Rico, where the two passengers left the ship.

-After being blocked from docking in the Caribbean island of Antigua, the ship unloaded four sick travelers in Tenerife on March 15, but armed police stopped other people from disembarking there, passengers on the ship said.
+After being blocked from docking in the Caribbean island of Antigua, the ship unloaded four sick travelers at Tenerife in Spain’s Canary Islands on March 15, but police stopped other people from disembarking there, passengers said.

 It was not immediately clear whether there were more suspected cases on board.
 The ship’s captain told passengers: “In regards to the passengers who disembarked in Tenerife, we have no further updates on their condition.”